 For his part, Reyes intends to persist in the pursuit of his career in the neglected dimension of film sound.
 Given the opportunity, he would not hesitate to work “for about three or four years in a more competitive milieu – the United States would be perfect – to acquire familiarity with advanced facilities and exchange knowledge and experience with experts.”
 Immigration would be out of the question though.
 “I’d still prefer to practice here, although a generation from now, when new blood comes in, I might have to start a stable business of my own just to be able to get by.”
 Such pessimism may not be in keeping with the promise of progress in local cinema, but for Reyes it will do.
 “At least by then I might be able to contribute a few things on my own terms.”

-By some estimates rapid population growth not only returned to the Philippines, but has exceeded the Asian region’s former topnotcher Pakistan (see CIA World Factbook and World Bank reports); it is outpaced by Singapore, which is also comparatively highly developed.
+By some estimates rapid population growth not only returned to the Philippines, though as of 2020 it is still outpaced by Singapore, which is also comparatively highly developed (World Factbook).

 Excluding inflation, Php 20,000 would be about 500 and Php 1 million about 20,000 US dollars.
 These relative costs will be difficult to adjust to current rates, since the digitalization of production has restandardized film practice.
 Contemporary independent films, for example, are known to have cost as little as Php 2 million, while low-cost studio productions might cost at least ten times that amount.